 With data breaches stealing the headlines for much of 2017, the frequency and costs of future breaches most likely will not decline.
 The above security objectives, combined with the right software can help an organization begin to keep data secure.

 CIMTRAK FOR FILE INTEGRITY MONITORING

 Managing change within an organization’s IT infrastructure goes hand-in-hand with maintaining compliance.
-Detecting all change to applications within your infrastructure is crucial, and CimTrak ensures complete change reporting, pro-active control options, advanced ticketing options to keep systems secure an operational.
+Detecting all changes to applications within your infrastructure is crucial, and CimTrak ensures complete change reporting, pro-active control options, and advanced ticketing options to keep systems secure and operational.

 To learn more, download the Definitive Guide to File Integrity Monitoring today.